Silas Soule: Personal life and family

 Described as "[h]andsome and headstrong", Soule was "a great favorite with the men of his own military company" and could express a "devilish sense of humor", being able to "slither under the thickest skin of pro-slavery or Union supporter alike, with his sharp tongue, cynical nature and charming wit; [being] wise beyond his years and able to separate the wheat from the chaff on matters of politics".

 On April 1, 1865, Soule married Hersa Coberly; the marriage lasted just twenty-two days before he was murdered.
 Following his death, his widow remarried.
 She and her second husband, Alfred Lea, became the parents of the adventurer, author, and geopolitical strategist Homer Lea.
+Like Soule, she is buried in Denver's Riverside Cemetery.